gasloren/mongo-api-service/README.md

 # Mongo DB API As A Service

+### Endpoints

+` /mongo/get/list `
+` /mongo/get/item `
+` /mongo/insert/one `
+` /mongo/update/all `
+` /mongo/remove/all `

-- Expose api endpoints for CRUD operations on MongoDB on a local hosted database.
+- API endpoints for CRUD operations on MongoDB on a local hosted database.

-- Auth secret API key token will be reqired on incomming requests.

-- Only direct local requests will be accepted.
+- Only accept localhost requests.

+- Header api key is require.